numberplates/plateit-api-docs/helpers/update-order-package-dimensions.md

-# OrderPackageDimensions
+# UpdateOrderPackageDimensions

 `https://data.plateit.co.uk/v3/orders/{order_id}/packages/{package_id}/dimensions`

-> This is a singleton resource.

-Plateit will estimate the dimensions of the package based on its contents (the combined [OrderPackagePlate](/objects/order-package-plate.md) and [OrderPackageProduct](/objects/order-package-product.md) objects).
-These dimensions can be fetched and/or manually overridden.
+Plateit will estimate the dimensions of an [OrderPackage](/objects/order-package.md) based on its contents (the combined [OrderPackagePlate](/objects/order-package-plate.md) and [OrderPackageProduct](/objects/order-package-product.md) objects).
+These dimensions can be fetched and/or manually overridden using this helper endpoint.

 !> This page is a stub.
 To be continued...